marko2276/ha-unipi-neuron/README.md

 Port names are the same as defined in Evok API.<br/>

-Note: Behavior of Unipi I/O's is configured on the Unipi device itself.
-So if if PWM mode is used by HA, then target output pin on Unipi must be configured accordingly.
+Note: the behavior of Unipi I/O's is configured on the Unipi device itself.
+So if PWM mode is used by HA, then the target output pin on Unipi must be configured accordingly.

 ```yaml
 #configuration.yaml